 Select Page

-At an all-hands meeting, Brad, the two-hundred employee firm’s president, spelled out the newly-revised process—created by a small hand-picked team of three people—for manufacturing the company’s flagship product.
+At an all-hands meeting, Brad, who was the president for company that employed two-hundred people, spelled out a newly-revised process for manufacturing the company’s flagship product that had been created by a small hand-picked team of three people.

 No process detail had been omitted.
 Every possible process contingency had been evaluated and factored in.
 The work flow sequencing was precise, scientific and measurable in every aspect.